TaridWong/Digital-CV/README.md

     - Organized and submitted an institutional review board application.
     - Conducted quantitative analyses to support the development of the scales.

   - Identifying the Predictors of Mathematics Anxiety, Confidence, and Performance in Canada: An Educational Data Mining Approach (Fall 2022, Fall 2024), Educational Psychology Department, University of Alberta, Canada.
+    - Cleaned the dataset to prepare for the predictive analysis.
+    - Performed predictive analyses with machine learning models.
-    - Conducted extensive literature review on subject matter
+    - Conducted extensive literature review on subject matter.
-    - Assisted in the preparation of proposal for grant submission
+    - Assisted in the preparation of proposal for grant submission.
-    - Contributed to the design of the research project
+    - Contributed to the design of the research project.

   - Student Perception of Teaching (SPOT) Survey Development (Summer 2022), Educational Psychology Department, University of Alberta, Canada.
     -  Coordinate with several student organizing bodies (e.g., student union, international student association, educational student association, graduate student association)